 The “Blue Light” of a computer screen can cause headaches, eye strain, and general performance decrease in the eyes.
 The flickering blue light causes your eye muscles to contract in and out in an unnatural fashion.
 If you’ve ever noticed that gaming late into the night makes it hard to fall asleep, that’s because the blue light from your screen is tricking your eyes into thinking it is daytime.
 Some monitors are built to filter out blue light, but it’s impossible to fully omit this light from a screen.

-Thankfully, gaming glasses exist.
+Thankfully, good gaming glasses exist.
 These amber tinted lens contrast against blue light to block it out from your spectrum of vision.
 The contrast of amber tint and blue light reduces headaches, fatigue, watery eyes and even insomnia.
 For less than fifty dollars, you can get a great pair of gaming glasses and you’ll quickly find your eye problems are solved.
 They look inconspicuous, like sun glasses, and they’re one of those rare products that instantly solves the problem they’re meant to address.

 Check out our favorite models, each with its own set of unique features.
 Choose which ones are best for you and start enjoying your games without the eye strain.